wavefrontHQ/docs/pages/doc/integrations_new_changed.md

 * Amazon Web Services: Fargate dashboard
 * Tanzu Kubernetes Grid Integrated Edition -- Updated to support Tanzu Kubernetes Grid Integrated Edition 1.10
 * Google Cloud Platform -- New dashboard to support the new Google Cloud Platform Kubernetes metric namespace `gcp.kubernetes`
 * Pivotal Cloud Foundry (TAS) -- The integration uses the VMware Tanzu Observability by Wavefront Nozzle tile distributed by the Pivotal network.
-This has been updated to use Wavefront proxy 9.2 and stem cell 621.76.
+It has been updated to use Wavefront proxy 9.2 and stem cell 621.76.

 ## October 2020 - December 2020